 plt.title("Price versus Revenue");

-Let’s say we want to investigate the relationship between the price of some good and its total revenue a day.
+Let’s say we want to investigate the relationship between the price of a good and its total revenue a day.
 If the price is set too low, the revenue will be lower because the price is low.
-If the price is too high, the revenue will also become small due to smaller sale amount.
-The DataFrame looks as below.
+If the price is too high, the revenue will also become small due to smaller amounts of the good being sold.
+The DataFrame looks as follows:

 Price and Total Revenue DataFrame

-The following visualization makes such scenario clearer.
+The following visualization makes such scenario clearer:

 Relationship between Price and Revenue

 The relationship between price and revenue is clearly non-linear and logistic regression won’t be able to classify it.
 A linear regression will likely become a horizontal line.
-There are clearly three regions that might different relationships between revenue and price apply.
+There are clearly three regions that might differ relationships between revenue and price apply.

 Now, let’s build a regression tree.
-Similar to the deduction of Gini impurity in classification tree, we need a metrics to measure the benefit of splitting.
+Like the deduction of Gini impurity in classification tree, we need a metrics to measure the benefit of splitting.
 A natural choice is still the sum of squared residuals.

 Let’s start from the root node.
-We have 8 data points so there are essentially 7 intervals where we can put the first splitting criteria into.
+We have 8 data points, so there are essentially 7 intervals where we can put the first splitting criteria into.
 For example, we can split at price = 85.
 Then we use the average revenue on both sides to be our prediction like the following.
-The code snippet for the visualization reads as the following.
+The code snippet for the visualization reads as the following:

 plt.rcParams.update({'font.size': 22})